DDMAL/linkedmusic-queries/README.md

 There are at least 2 methods:

 ### 1.1.1 Via VOID (Vocabulary of Interlinked Datasets)
-Please locate to https://github.com/JervenBolleman/void-generator or what has been cloned to our DDMAL: https://github.com/DDMAL/void-generator
+- Please locate to a cloned repository to DDMAL: https://github.com/DDMAL/void-generator which has been refined specifically, or refer to the original: https://github.com/JervenBolleman/void-generator

+- void-generator is associated with the paper _"LLM-based SPARQL Query Generation from Natural Language over Federated Knowledge Graphs"_(Vincent, 2024) which proposed to:

-You can generate "shapes" (schema of an RDF database) for any given RDF graph, then prompt LLMs to convert shapes to a "norminal" ontology
+> generate "shapes" (a genuine schema of an RDF database) for any given RDF graph

+- That said, we can prompt LLMs to create a "norminal" ontology based on VOID information directly

 ### 1.1.2 From Schema of (RDB or serveral CSVs) to Ontology
 For RDB2RDF in the internal process of Open Link Virtuoso, you can map a schema of a relational database (which usually contains sevearl CSVs whthin) to an ontology.
 Please refer to recorded tutorials in https://github.com/DDMAL/linkedmusic-datalake/tree/main/doc/rdb2rdf